-These cookies are amazingly low in sugar (even if you choose to use regular sugar, which I don’t recommend) and they still taste great.
+These Gluten-Free Pumpkin Cookies are amazingly low in sugar (which is great if you are on a candida diet) and yet they still taste great.
 The pumpkin adds a natural sweetness and the orange flavor adds a nice hint of orange.

-Anytime you add flavor like this you can sometimes get away with less sweetener.
+Often when you add flavors or extracts you can get away with less sweetener.